Can a B2B wire transfer be reversed?

 In the case of B2B payment fraud, fraudsters will likely clear out their account the same day they receive the transfer, making it impossible to get your funds back.
 If they’ve given false information to their bank and proceeded to close their account, then they become untrackable.

-How to avoid erroneous or fraudulent wire transfers?
+How to avoid erroneous or fraudulent bank wire transfers?

 Preventing mistakes in electronic bank transfers